Purewa Cemetery

 Purewa Cemetery is a privately run cemetery located in Auckland, New Zealand, on the southern banks of the Pourewa Creek.
 Established on part of the grounds of the St John's Theological College in 1889, the Purewa is one of the few privately run cemeteries in Auckland.
-It occupies a site of 45 ha and contains two crematoria.
+It occupies a site of 45 ha and contains two chapels and a crematorium.
 Notable burials at the cemetery include Prime Minister Robert Muldoon and actor Kevin Smith, and figures including Sir Edmund Hillary and broadcaster Paul Holmes have been cremated at the cemetery.

 Geography and biodiversity

 Purewa Cemetery is described as being either in the suburb of Meadowbank or St Johns, in Auckland, New Zealand.
 It is located on the southern banks of the Pourewa Creek on northeastern Auckland isthmus.
 It is bordered to the north by mangroves growing in the creek.
 The name 'Purewa' is a corruption of Pourewa, the traditional Tāmaki Māori name for the valley.
 The name means "raised platform", and refers to a lookout post located at a high point on the north side of the valley.
 Across the Pourewa Creek valley is the Kepa Bush Reserve, a nature reserve and native bush remnant.

 The cemetery has a mix of native vegetation and introduced trees, some of which were planted in the 19th century.
 The major common exotic species include Liquidambar styraciflua, Quercus palustris, Betula pendula, Syzygium smithii, popular and Cryptomeria japonica.
 Pōhutukawa is the most common native tree found in the cemetery, which forms avenues and creates a canopy of up to 12 m in height.
 Other native trees include Vitex lucens and Podocarpus totara.
 Notable older plantings include English oaks, which were planted along the old cart track from the old wharf to St John's Road, one of the largest Crataegus monogyna trees in Auckland, and likely one of the first Kermadec pōhutukawa trees to be naturalised on mainland New Zealand.